ReverseZoom2151/Genetic_Algorithms/README.md

 # 🧬 Methinks It Is Like A Weasel (Lab 1) 🧬

-This project is a Python implementation of a Genetic Algorithm (GA) that solves the _methinks it is like a weasel_ problem, inspired by the thought experiment proposed by Richard Dawkins in his book **"The Blind Watchmaker"**.
+This project is a Python implementation of a genetic algorithm (GA) that solves the _methinks it is like a weasel_ problem, inspired by the thought experiment proposed by Richard Dawkins in his book **"The Blind Watchmaker"**.
 The goal is to evolve a randomly generated string towards the target phrase ***"methinks it is like a weasel"*** through simulated evolution.
 It aims to showcase how a simple set of rules can lead to complex and organized outcomes, mirroring natural selection.

 ## Key Features: